ZX Spectrum Vega+: Suspension by Indiegogo

 In March 2017 Indiegogo halted the funding campaign amid concerns about the ongoing lack of a firm release date and failure to communicate with backers or the media.
 The BBC revealed that in December 2016, it had been threatened with legal action if it reported on the delays, with Retro Computers' lawyers demanding editorial control over any reports before publication.

 On 9 August 2017 Retro Computers announced shipment of Vega+ units to backers within the following 8 weeks.
 On 8 November, the company once again blamed problems with buttons for delays, telling backers that it was this issue that had caused "so much trouble".
 As of 9 November 2017, Retro Computers' website was offline, displaying a holding page.

 On 5 February 2018, in a series of updates on their Indiegogo campaign page Retro Computers indicated they were "now looking at an estimated delivery date (for the start of shipping units to backers) of April 2018, hopefully sooner".
 On the same day, BBC News reported that Indiegogo had told them that they would be appointing a collections agency to recoup the money paid to Retro Computers if the console was not released by the end of May.
 Retro Computers denied that it had been issued an ultimatum by Indiegogo and claimed the BBC report was "completely misleading".

-On 6 June 2018, Indiegogo themselves posted an update to the ZX Vega+ campaign page stating that Retro Computers had failed to fulfill the three requirements that they had give the company, including providing them with a finished console, and they would be appointing a collections agency in an attempt to recoup funds for backers.
+On 6 June 2018, Indiegogo themselves posted an update to the ZX Vega+ campaign page stating that Retro Computers had failed to fulfill the three requirements that they had given the company, including providing them with a finished console, and they would be appointing a collections agency in an attempt to recoup funds for backers.
 Retro Computers' response, as reported by BBC News, was "We responded yesterday saying that we would sooner give a demonstration of a unit to their UK representative, and asking Indiegogo to request that he contact us to fix an appointment.
 Their reaction was this latest statement".